 The role of refrigerant in air conditioning is critical – it determines the system’s ability to cool the air efficiently and maintain energy savings.
 Without enough refrigerant, an AC will struggle to reach desired temperatures, reducing its efficiency.

-What are the most common signs of AC refrigerant leaks?
+What are the most common causes of AC refrigerant leaks?

-Understanding the causes of refrigerant leaks can help you better maintain your AC and prevent future issues.
+Understanding the causes of refrigerant leaks can help you better maintain your AC unit.
 Leaks typically occur due to a variety of factors, ranging from natural wear and tear to external damage.

 Corrosion and rusting